-**This blog was provided by a wonderful Surrogate named Krystal Taylor-Cahill
+**This surrogate mother story was provided by a wonderful Surrogate named Krystal Taylor-Cahill

 When I was young, I used to have the fear that I would never be able to have children.
 It was an irrational fear because I had no reason to believe I could not become pregnant.
 Later, when I became sexually active, I didn’t want to test out my theory.
 In fact, within three weeks of losing my virginity, I had gone to the doctor, had my first pap and went on birth control.
 I refused to be a “teen mom.”

 Then while in college, after only a few months off of birth control and a month or two of not using contraceptives, I found myself with child and gave birth to a beautiful blue-eyed baby boy.
 I should add, we weren’t exactly “trying”.
 But in my opinion, no birth control is trying to get pregnant.